CJBartel/TestStabilityML/README.md

 ```
 1. Produce ml_input.json using cross-validation
     * {formula (str) : predicted formation energy (float, eV/atom) for formulas relevant to particular test}
-        * each experiment (allMP, LiMnTMO, smact) requires a certain set of formulas which can be obtained by comparing with mlstabilitytest/ml_data/TRAINED_ON/EXPERIMENT/MODEL/ml_input.json
+        * each experiment (allMP, LiMnTMO, smact, etc.) requires a certain set of formulas which can be obtained by comparing with mlstabilitytest/ml_data/TRAINED_ON/EXPERIMENT/MODEL/ml_input.json
-2. Evaluate how well the learned formation energies do on the three tests (allMP, LiMnTMO, smact) utilizing:
+2. Evaluate how well the learned formation energies do on each experiment (allMP, LiMnTMO, smact) utilizing:
     ```
     mlstability.stability.StabilityAnalysis.StabilityAnalysis
     ```

 ### Fluidity of Materials Project
 Please note that the Materials Project database is constantly changing.
-While this doesn't present any issues for the direct replication of our results or the application of new models trained on formation energy, it may complicate the strict replication of our results for models trained on multiple properties (e.g., band gap and formation energy simultaneously).
+While this doesn't present any issues for the direct replication of our results or the application of new models trained on formation energy, it may complicate the strict replication of our results for models trained on multiple properties (e.g., band gap and formation energy learned simultaneously).

+#### Please feel free to post an issue or contact cbartel [at] berkeley [dot] edu for assistance (email will be faster)